Definition of a Mortgage

 The reasons you want to ask the questions above are, when breaking your mortgage contract early, usually because of a refinance or the sale of your property or for another reason, you will, unfortunately, have to pay your lender a penalty called a prepayment penalty.
 The amount you pay will depend on a variety of factors, including the day you signed your original mortgage contract, the term of that contract and your existing mortgage balance, rate type and mortgage rate.

 One of the biggest drivers of your mortgage penalty is whether you have a variable or fixed mortgage rate.
-Fixed-rate holders pay the greater of interest rate differential or three months interest, while variable rate holders pay just three months interest.
+Fixed-rate holders pay the greater interest rate differential or three months interest, while variable rate holders pay just three months interest.

 Penalties on a fixed rate Mortgages usually are extremely high; five years is a very long time, so make your decisions wisely.